Getting Started#

 mainflux-cli provision test

-This command actually creates a temporary testing user, logs it in, then creates two things and two channels on behalf of this user.
+This command actually creates a temporary testing user, logs it in, then creates two things and two profiles on behalf of this user.
 This quickly provisions a Mainflux system with one simple testing scenario.

 Output of the command follows this pattern: